 Frequently asked questions

 How much do flat fee MLS services cost in Mississippi?

 Typically, you should expect to pay about $200-400 for a flat fee MLS listing in Mississippi.
 However, we've seen basic plans for as low as $200 and more comprehensive services that charge as much as $1,000.

 Do I still need to pay the buyer's agent commission?

-Although you'll save some money by not having to pay commission to a listing agent (typically 2.35%-3.08% of the sale price), we strongly recommend offering a commission to the buyer's agent.
+Although you'll save some money by not having to pay commission to a listing agent (typically 2.35% to 3.08% of the sale price), we strongly recommend offering a commission to the buyer's agent.
 This will incentivize agents to bring their clients to your home.

-How much to offer a buyer's agent is up to you, but most selling agent commissions in Mississippi range from 2.36%-3.09%.
+How much to offer a buyer's agent is up to you, but most buyer's agent commissions in Mississippi range from 2.36% to 3.09%.

 How do I sell by owner in Mississippi?

 Mississippi real estate laws require sellers to disclose all important information about their property, including:

 - Environmental information (like erosion, noise pollution, and whether it's in a flood plain)